hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 pending transactions.
 If the `includeTransactions` parameter is not included, the default is transaction hashes only.

-If a chain reorganization occurs, transactions are resubmitted for inclusion in the new canonical chain.
+If a chain reorganization occurs, Besu resubmits transactions for inclusion in the new canonical chain.
 This means the subscription can publish notifications for the same pending transaction more than once.